 D = dilution factor from which the 1st counts were made.

+Indicate your sample analysis control methods and overall data quality assurance methods along with nature of data

 Statistical analysis

 The data were subjected to frequency, mean and standard deviation calculations using IBM SPSS Statistics 23 software.
 Then, the non-parametric Kruskal-Walis tests were performed to test not only the variability between the different samples.
 The differences are considered significant for P-value<0.05 values.
 Finally, Microsoft Excel software was used to generate the tables and graphs.
 The document was developed on Microsoft Word and the arc Gis software was used for the design of the geographical map of the study area.